-FIG Hunters: The Portable Life Museum FIG placed fourth in our first annual FIG Hunters Scavenger Hunt!
+FIG Hunters: The Portable Life Museum FIG was active in the annual FIG Hunters Scavenger Hunt.
 Students completed tasks such as attending a concert with other FIG students, racing rubber ducks in a puddle, and volunteering in the Eugene community.